 An intensive introduction to preaching and the designing and delivery of sermons.
 Weekly sessions include lectures, discussion, and/or student preaching with critique.

-This course will focus on preaching in diverse contexts through dialogue with Indian professors and students, sermons preached in Indian Christian communities, as well as exposure to and interaction with the broader Brazilian culture.
-Students will participate in lectures and small group discussions around issues of poverty, the environment, immigration, the global economy, health care, education, and so forth.
-The goal is to gain a more in-depth understanding of how the Christian gospel is proclaimed and heard in a Latin American context, enabling students to preach on these topics with integrity both abroad and at home in North America.
+This course will focus on preaching in diverse contexts through dialogue with Brazilian professors and students, sermons they will preach in Brazilian communities, as well as exposure to and interaction with the broader Brazilian culture.
+Students will participate in lectures and small group discussions around issues of poverty, the environment, immigration, the global economy, and so forth.
+The goal is to gain a more in-depth understanding of how the Christian gospel is proclaimed and heard in a Latin American context, enabling students to preach with integrity both abroad and at home in North America.
 Classes will be held at Seminario Teologico Batista do Nordeste in Feira de Santana, Bahias, in northeastern Brazil.

 WR1100 Chapel Choir